sbstjn/jwtiny/README.md

 > Minimal, type-safe JSON Web Token (JWT) validation for Rust.

 **jwtiny** validates JWT tokens through a builder-pattern API that attempts to enforce correct validation order at compile time.
-Initially created to explore `miniserde` support, it aims to prioritize safety, clarity, and zero-cost abstractions.
+Initially created to explore `miniserde` support for common JWT libraries, this ended up as a full library.

 > **Warning:** This is a learning project to get more familiar with Rust.
+If you spot any flaws, let me know.
+If you can make any use of this, let me know as well! 🎉

 ## Overview